Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 2. Reuse your existing CDN endpoint (which you use for AMS account) and map your custom domain to that endpoint.
    [Here](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain) Microsoft gives instructions how to do this.
 After that your CDN endpoint should look like this:
    ![CDN before RMS migration](img/cdn-before-rms-migration.png)
+  > [!Note]
-   > [!NOTE] We don't recommend this option because it is harder for release.
-There could be downtime after you switch it from AMS to RMS and purging CDN cache.
-It is better to create and test separate CDN endpoint and then just switch all video links to it.
+> Second option makes releasing updates more difficult therefore is not recommended.
+There could be downtime after switching from AMS to RMS and purging the CDN cache.
+It's recommended to set up and test a separate CDN endpoint first, and then switch all video links to it.

 ### Specify the CDN domain as a new RMS streaming endpoint hostname